enonic/lib-menu/README.md

 ## Installation

-To install this library you need to update your `build.gradle` file in root.
-Add the new dependency (after other dependencies) and make sure the Enonic repository URL is set up for maven.
+To install this library you need to update your app's `build.gradle` file.

 ### Gradle 3+

 ```
-plugins {
+dependencies {
-    id 'com.enonic.lib:menu' version '2.0.0'
+    include 'com.enonic.lib:menu:2.0.0'
 }
 ```